CalyxOS/calyxos.org/pages/_posts/2026-05-04-calyxos-progress-update-4.md

 ### About the CalyxOS test build (7.2.1.0)

 Signed with the new signing solution earlier discussed in [our talk at FOSDEM](https://calyxos.org/news/2026/02/10/calyxos-hsm-signing/), 7.2.1.0 is ported to Android 16 QPR2.
-On our GitLab repo you can find [our HSM audit logs](https://gitlab.com/CalyxOS/hsm-audit-logs) and [public certificates](https://gitlab.com/CalyxOS/signing-key-certificates).

 We have created test builds for the following devices:
 * Pixels